twiddlingbits/twr-wasm/readme.md

 	</script>
 ~~~

-You will need to set these flags when running chrome from the shell:
+You will need to set these flags when running chrome from the shell (the first is only strictly required if using twrWasmModuleAsync):

 ~~~
 --enable-features=SharedArrayBuffer